Cloudwrights/s3-cp-action/README.md

 # GitHub Action to `aws s3 cp` a file to an S3 Bucket 🔄

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to copy a file to a remote S3 bucket, checking that the file does not already exist there.
-Ideal for uploading artifact versions in a CD environment.
+This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to copy a file to a remote S3 bucket.
+The only difference from the original repo this was forked from is the existence check - this job overwrites the key every time.